rdanyell/philosophers/README.md

 # philosophers
-Project to learn how to create threads and discover the mutexes.
+In this project will learn how to create threads and discover the mutexes.

 This project is a training to multi-threads/multi-process programming with the use of mutex and semaphore.